-- 1. Affordable housing developments to meet identified local housing needs on small sites adjoining a development framework boundary will be permitted subject to: - a.
-The number, size, design, mix and tenure of affordable homes are confined to, and appropriate to, meeting identified local needs; - b.
-The development is of a scale and location appropriate to the size, facilities and character of the settlement; - For sites at settlements within or adjoining the Green Belt, that no alternative sites exist that would have less impact on Green Belt purposes; - d.
-That the affordable homes are secured for occupation by those in housing need in perpetuity. - 2.
-If viability appraisals demonstrate that a 100% affordable housing scheme is unviable, consideration will be given in order of preference to: - e.
-Changing the tenure mix of the affordable homes and/or the application of any available public subsidy; - f.
-Including the minimum market housing necessary to make the scheme viable and still remain an exception site. - 7.36 Many of our rural villages face particular difficulties in securing an adequate supply of land for affordable housing to address local needs.
+- 7.49 Many of our rural villages face particular difficulties in securing an adequate supply of land for affordable housing to address local needs.
 Most villages do not have housing site allocations, house prices are often high and existing social rented housing is usually under long term occupancy and rarely available to re-let.
-An exception site is a site that provides affordable housing located within (for villages without a development framework boundary), or adjoining but outside a development framework boundary, as an exception to normal planning policy. - 7.37 The Council has a very good record of delivering exception sites and much progress has been made to deliver new local affordable housing in this way.
+An exception site is a site that provides affordable housing located within (for villages without a development framework boundary), or adjoining but outside a development framework boundary, as an exception to normal planning policy. - 7.50 The Council has a very good record of delivering exception sites and much progress has been made to deliver new local affordable housing in this way.
 We work with Parish Councils to understand local needs and explore options for meeting those needs.
-However more could be done if landowners were prepared to make additional land available and the National Planning Policy Framework (NPPF) asks that the Local Plan consider allowing some market housing on such sites to enable the provision of significant additional affordable housing to meet local needs. - 7.38 Exception sites should provide 100% affordable housing but this may not always be possible without public subsidy.
-Therefore an element of market housing may be permitted on exception sites where no public subsidy is available and where changing the tenure of the affordable homes would not assist viability or properly address the local needs identified.
-The developer must demonstrate that the inclusion of market housing is required to enable the site to be developed primarily for affordable housing.
-Developers seeking to justify a lower proportion of affordable housing are required to demonstrate why a 100% affordable housing scheme is unviable and identify what level would be viable.
-The financial viability assessment should be prepared by the applicant.
-Where agreement is not reached, external consultants will be appointed to undertake a further independent viability assessment.
-The applicant will meet the costs of the independent assessment.
+However more could be done if landowners were prepared to make additional land available and the National Planning Policy Framework (NPPF, 2012) asks that the Local Plan consider allowing some market housing on such sites to enable the provision of significant additional affordable housing to meet local needs.

-7.39 To ensure priority for the affordable housing is given to people in local housing need, the Council will require the affordable housing provider to enter into a legal agreement with cascade provisions, under which applicants with a connection to the village (through residence, employment or close family) are given first priority for newly created housing, followed by those with a connection to neighbouring villages, and then those in the rest of the district.
+- 7.51 Exception sites should provide 100% affordable housing but this may not always be possible.
+The developer must demonstrate that the inclusion of market housing is required to enable the site to be developed primarily for affordable housing. - 7.52 To ensure priority for the affordable housing is given to people in local housing need, the Council will require the affordable housing provider to enter into a legal agreement with cascade provisions, under which applicants with a connection to the village (through residence, employment or close family) are given first priority for newly created housing, followed by those with a connection to neighbouring villages, and then those in the rest of the district.